 Welcoming a new baby into the family is exciting.
 It can also be stressful, especially if you already have a dog.
 Hopefully, you've spent the last few months preparing the dog for the baby's arrival.
 Even if you haven't thought of it before now, there are several things you can do to make the introduction between your dog and newborn go smoothly.
 None of these techniques are hard, but do be patient and consistent with your dog.

 Bring Home Baby's Blanket

 After your baby is born, but before bringing your new family member home from the hospital, bring home a blanket or article of clothing the baby has been wrapped in.
 Allow your dog to sniff and explore the blanket at its own pace.
 By the time you bring your newborn home, your dog should be somewhat familiar with the baby's scent.

-Bring Baby in While the Dog is Outside
+Bring Your Baby in While the Dog Is Outside

 Chances are your dog is going to be very excited when its female owner walks through the door with the new baby.
 Aside from the new bundle of unfamiliar smells and sounds, your pup probably hasn't seen "mom" for at least a day or so.
 The dog is bound to be excited when you walk through the door.
 Try having someone get to your home before you get there.
 Have them take the dog out for a long walk or playtime so it can burn off some excess energy.
 Wait until you and baby are settled comfortably before you bring your dog in to welcome the new arrival.